Upward bound at Bandelier. Photograph by Kennan Harvey.

 ENTER: 8 a.m.–4:30 p.m. daily; $5 per person, $10 per family, 15 and under free

-LINGER: 1–2 hours for the cave hike; days for the true Gila experience
+LINGER: 1–2 hours for the cave hike; multiple days for the true Gila experience

 SURPRISE: A small number of Mexican gray wolves roam the Gila National Wilderness.
 Will you hear a lonely howl?